DotApp Recommended Practices

 The DotApp

 instance is the core of the framework, providing access to all its components.
-To use it, import the DotApp
+To use it globally, import the DotApp

 class and access the singleton instance anywhere in your code.